 Welcome to the University of Colorado School of Medicine Hematology Division.
 The General Hematology Program provides care for all blood disorders, maintains active research programs, and educates all levels of trainees.

-The Division of Hematology consists of four full-time faculty members at University of Colorado Hospital.
+The Division of Hematology consists of five faculty members at University of Colorado Hospital.
 Close collegial relationships exist among the hematologists at the Denver Veterans’ Administration Hospital, Denver Health, and the Division of Medical Oncology.

 These relationships make it possible to sponsor a joint fellowship program and a joint attending program for the hematology-oncology service at University of Colorado Hospital.